 - Emphasizing the negative

 For example, your son may have just flunked a test.
-Your first response might be, “He is lazy.
-He is stupid.”
-You would then write those thoughts down in the first column.
+Your first response might be, “He is lazy and stupid.”
+You would write those thoughts down in the first column.
 In the second column you would note that represents “labeling”.
 In the third column you might write, “My son just flunked a test.
 I wonder why.
 Is he being bullied at school?
 Could he be depressed?
 I am going to try to find out what is going on.”
 Positive thinking would be represented by, “He isn’t lazy.
 He is my son and I love him.”
 That might be it.
 Except, without writing the more specific rational response, your thoughts might start spinning around.
 By the time you actually talk to him, you might not be in a great frame of mind.

 The technique is effective for most people and it certainly was for me.
 The key to keep in mind is that the writing is only a starting point in the healing journey.